EZdenki/MyStuff/STM32-toolchain-for-Windows-Notes.md

-## STM32 Toolchain for Windows Notes
+## STM32 Toolchain for Windows Notes -- In transition from a Previous Version -- Do Not Follow!!

 ### Install make for Windows
    1. Install setup program from this page: